tomduncalf/tomduncalf_juce_web_ui/README.md

 - [ ] Modularise supporting TypeScript code into an npm package
 - [ ] Always run callbacks on the message thread?
 - [ ] Send begin/end paramter change gesture messages
-- [ ] Investigate using browser callbacks to pass messages rather than custom URL schema (will require JUCE changes)
 - [ ] Cross-platform support
 - [ ] Use the parameter metadata sent across from JUCE to set min, max, etc. on components
 - [ ] Proper typing of "choice" components